TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 *Rendering Properties > Hidden*
     An object with this property enabled will be hidden on load.

+*Rendering Properties > Hidden Children*
+    All of the object's children and children's children and so on will be hidden on load.
+Available only if the ``Rendering Properties > Hidden`` property is enabled and if the object has any children.

 *Rendering Properties > Do Not Render*
     Disable object rendering (for example useful for a physics object).